 - Implant-Retained Dentures – For this procedure, balls on top of the implants snap onto corresponding mechanisms on the bottom of your dentures.
 This firmly holds your denture in place.

-Helping Your Smile With Dentures, Dental Implants, Or Both!
+Helping Your Smile With Dental Dentures, Dental Implants, Or Both!

 Ready to smile again?
-Call us today at 651-319-9064 to schedule your visit.
+Call us today at 651-319-9064 to schedule your visit in our Woodbury, MN.
 You can also use our online form to easily make an appointment.